markabrahams/node-net-snmp/README.md

 The default handling of row creation can be overridden by providing a handler in a provider, called, `createHandler`.
-The handler is passed three arguments:
+The handler is passed a `createRequest` object with three fields:

-- the provider for the table
+- `provider` - the provider for the table
-- the action invoking the row creation: one of "createAndGo" or "createAndWait"
+- `action` - the action invoking the row creation: one of "createAndGo" or "createAndWait"
-- an array of columns forming the table index, where each element of the array is an index into the `tableColumns` array of the provider
+- `row` - an array of columns forming the table index, where each element of the array is an index into the `tableColumns` array of the provider

 The handler must return either an array of column values for the new